yossima066/kandula-mid-project-opsschool/README.md

 Provisioning is done by terraform, as is the initial python installation on the Jenkins master and node.
-Once the Jenkins server is up, an SSH node is defined with credentialsת  Dockerhub credentials and a git SSH key are required, aws credentials (you will have to configure aws credentials in 3 secrettext (aws_access_key_id, aws_secret_access_key , aws_default_region) ). you need to clone this reop as contian
+Once the Jenkins server is up, an SSH node is defined with credentialsת  Dockerhub credentials and a git SSH key are required, aws credentials (you will have to configure aws credentials in 3 secrettext (aws_access_key_id, aws_secret_access_key , aws_default_region) ). you need to clone this reop as contian kandula app: https://github.com/yossima066/kandula-project-app.git
-Jenkins pipeline that pulls a Jenkinsfile from the following repo can be created: https://github.com/yossima066/kandula-project-app.git